python/cpython/Doc/library/cmdlinelibs.rst

 Command Line Interface Libraries
 ********************************

-The modules described in this chapter provide interfaces that assist with implementing command line and terminal interfaces for applications.
+The modules described in this chapter assist with implementing command line and terminal interfaces for applications.

 Here's an overview: